mbdevpl/docker-transpyle-flash/README.md

     spack load mpich@3.2.1 hdf5@1.8.19 openblas@0.2.20 hypre@2.13.0

+### Choose AMReX build

 Additionally, FLASH subset depends on AMReX, which was also installed but outside of Spack due to configuration issues with the version provided via Spack.

+AMReX can be built:

+- with or without MPI support,
+- with or without OpenMP support,
+- in debug or release mode, and
+- for 2D or 3D grids.

+The image comes with pre-built all 16 variants of AMReX.
+They are stored in `~/Software/` folder.

+To choose a version to be used with FLASH, simply set the following environment variable before running `setup` for FLASH.

+    export AMREX_PATH=~/Software/AMReX_2d_noomp

 ### Run FLASH in the container